-We can define the size of this error by making shunt cal check.
+We can define the size of this error by making a shunt cal check.
 Before we do that, we need to make needed SHUNT CAL PREPARATION.

-Shunt cal check is done on scaled values, therefore, we take a look on the strain scaling.
+Shunt cal check is done on scaled values, therefore, we take a look at the strain scaling.
 The max input from the graph above is 2 mV/V; the max scaled output signal is 4000 um/m.
 So, the scaling factor is 2000.

 Our target value of 0,495 mV/V would equal (x 2000) = 1000 um/m.

 After all the preparations are done, we can make SHUNT CAL CHECK.